 With dreaming, waiting, and plenty of time spent planning behind you, the time has finally arrived.
-You’ve made it to Canada, otherwise known as America’s Hat, the Great White North, or Canuckistan, which are just a few of the many popular names the country has.
-A congratulation sure is in order.
+You’ve made it to Canada, otherwise known as America’s Hat or the Great White North, which are just a few of the many popular names the country has.
+Congratulations are in order.

-Once you’ve arrived in Canada, which is basically a new life you get to design all on your own or with the person or multiple people you’ve moved with, you get to adopt an “out with the old and in with the new” approach.
+Once you’ve arrived in Canada you can create a new life you get to design all on your own or with the person or multiple people you’ve moved with.

-This is a wonderful time of your life and one that no one can take away from you.
 Since you’ll experience this one moment of newness in Canada only once in your life, remember to not stress too much about everything that you need to get done.
-There is no rush, and if there is, you’re probably doing it wrong, so stop and take a deep breath, acknowledge the moment as a beautiful endeavor, and then continue.

 If you received a temporary work permit and it was successful, you will see the 9-digit number displayed on your permit documents.
 Alternatively, you can apply for the SIN at a Service Canada office, which should not take more than 30 minutes to an hour to get settled.
 Be sure to remember either your work or study permit with you if you have one.

-While learning more about the cost of living in Canada, which you’ve probably been doing for a while now, don’t forget to set up a bank account because even if you have a couple of hundred dollars of cash on you, there’s no doubt that you will need to use a bank card soon.
+While learning more about the cost of living in Canada, don’t forget to set up a bank account because even if you have a couple of hundred dollars of cash on you, there’s no doubt that you will need to use a bank card soon.

-Canada has 88 banks and 5,820 branches nationwide.
-Needless to say, no matter where you are moving to, you’ll find a bank close to you in no time, which means that you won’t feel too overwhelmed when looking for a bank in your first week.
-When you are looking for a bank, however, you need to look at a few options and not just settle with the first one that you come across.
-That’s because, although banking in Canada at any bank is super convenient, there are bank charges involved that may be much higher than what you are used to.
-And, when in Canada, it’s necessary to save money wherever you can, which is why checking out a few more bank options is the best way to go.
+Although banking in Canada at any bank is super convenient, there are bank charges involved that may be much higher than what you are used to.
+When in Canada, it’s necessary to save money wherever you can, which is why checking out a few more bank options is the best way to go.

-Keep in mind that every bank will have monthly fees with their chequing accounts.
+Keep in mind that every bank will have monthly fees with their checking accounts.
 On average, Canadians spend $220 on bank fees annually.

 Once you arrive in Canada, you will have to make time to connect with people in your suburb or with your colleagues at your job, if you already have a job.
 In the case that you’re studying in Canada, you can meet a lot of students and befriend them, which is necessary, especially if you don’t have family moving with you to Canada.